anuraj/MinimalApi/README.md

 ## Features

 ## November 29, 2022
-* Implemented Rate Limiting support for Web API in .NET 7 - [Learn more about the feature](https://learn.microsoft.com/aspnet/core/performance/rate-limit?view=aspnetcore-7.0&WT.mc_id=DT-MVP-5002040)
+* Implemented Rate Limiting support for Web API in .NET 7 - [Learn more about this feature](https://learn.microsoft.com/aspnet/core/performance/rate-limit?view=aspnetcore-7.0&WT.mc_id=DT-MVP-5002040)
 * Removed GraphQL support.

 ## November 22, 2022
 * Publishing Code coverage results as artifact

 ## November 21, 2022
-* DotNet CLI - Container image publish support added - [Feature announcement](https://devblogs.microsoft.com/dotnet/announcing-builtin-container-support-for-the-dotnet-sdk/?WT.mc_id=DT-MVP-5002040)
+* DotNet CLI - Container image publish support added - [Learn more about this feature](https://devblogs.microsoft.com/dotnet/announcing-builtin-container-support-for-the-dotnet-sdk/?WT.mc_id=DT-MVP-5002040)
 * Modified authentication code to support `dotnet user-jwts`.
 Removed the `token` endpoint
 * How to create token using `dotnet user-jwts`.
 	* If the dotnet tool not exist, you may need to install it first.